 Product description

 At its core, the 1988 film wasn’t just a production but a technical achievement that utilized over 160,000 animation cels to redefine the genre.
-This neo tokyo wall art showcases Kaneda in his signature red-orange gear, standing defiantly with a massive laser rifle across a cityscape of dense industrial skyscrapers.
+This print showcases Kaneda in his signature red-orange gear, standing defiantly with a massive laser rifle across a cityscape of dense industrial skyscrapers.
 The palette is dominated by the bold red of the title lettering and the fiery glows of an urban environment on the brink of collapse, rendered in the classic hand-painted style of late-eighties Japanese animation.
 The image evokes the frantic, high-octane pressure of a civilization spiraling toward a second explosion.
 It carries a heavy sense of rebellion and the weight of scientific progress gone wrong, reminding viewers of the specific tension between human will and technological godhood.
 Looking at the composition, one feels the hum of the cooling pipes and the distant roar of a bike engine in the smog-filled air of a future that felt both impossible and inevitable.
 This piece commands attention in a modern home office or a dedicated gaming room where its bold lines and vibrant colors can serve as a focal point.
 It also integrates seamlessly into a gallery wall in a living room, especially when surrounded by other industrial or cyberpunk-themed decor.
 The verticality of the composition helps draw the eye upward, making it a strong choice for hallway spaces that need a blast of cinematic history.
 For the anime historian or the cyberpunk enthusiast, this print represents a foundational moment in visual storytelling.
 It makes an exceptional gift for a collector who appreciates the transition from traditional cel animation to the digital age, or for someone who finds beauty in the gritty, detailed landscapes of retro-futurism.
 Whether they are a long-time fan of Otomo’s work or a newcomer to the genre, this print serves as a bridge to a landmark era of film.

 What You’re Getting